 10. Pay attention to the description and rules.

 When looking for LinkedIn groups, you might be tempted to join every group you come across.
 This approach is generally frowned upon, however—and for good reason.
 You’ll want to choose groups based on a variety of factors such as the number of members, the topic, and the rules.
 Groups with very few people probably aren’t very active, and sharing promotional content is prohibited in a number of LinkedIn groups.

-You’ll want to carefully read the description of each group to make sure you’re not infringing on any rules, as well as to make sure it's aligned with your goals for joining the group.
+You’ll want to carefully read the description of each group to make sure you’re not infringing on any rules and to make sure it’s aligned with your goals for joining the group.

 If you’re a marketer, you’d want to join groups relevant to your target audience that also allow promotional advertisements or blog posts.